YTP-Plus/YTPPlusUI/README.md

 ### It does not include new changes as of yet.

 ## What is YTP+ Classic?
-YTP+ is the name given to a set of tools to automatically generate YouTube Poop videos, while YTP+ Classic is a rehash of the [original software created by Ben Brown](https://github.com/philosophofee/YTPPlusUI) that replaces dead links.
+YTP+ is the name given to a set of tools to automatically generate machinima-like videos, while YTP+ Classic is a rehash of the [original software created by Ben Brown](https://github.com/philosophofee/YTPPlusUI) that replaces dead links.

 ## How do I configure YTP+ Classic?
 All configuration settings may be found in the application itself, either on the interface or in the Tools menu.